 by Bill Jones, Ski Instructor

-A tactic for ice is to avoid it when you can, or be a racer and love it for the speed it will give you.
-Ski edges that are smoothly filed and with a smaller base edge bevel and a larger side edge angle may help, creating bevels on base and side that generate an overall corner that is more acute.
+A tactic for ice is to avoid it when you can, or be a racer and love it for the speed and predictability it will give you.
+Ski edges that are smoothly filed and with a smaller base edge bevel and a larger side edge angle may help, creating bevels on base and side that generate an overall corner that is more acute and therefore slices into the ice more.
 For ice, ski bases should have no convexity that would make edging less sure, although some add a slight concavity to the base so the edges touch the snow more than the base.
 (See Ski Equipment/Ski Edges for a fuller discussion of edge bevels and edge maintenance.)
 Some skiers use skis that are stiffer longitudinally for ice, but all should prefer skis that are stiff laterally so the ski holds firmly when tipped.
 Boots should be firm and buckled well, and power straps should hold boot liners firmly against shins.
 Pole tips should be sharp so they will not slip when touched on the surface.

 If the slope is partly hard snow or ice and partly softer snow, use the softer areas for as much of your turns as you can; your skis' edges will grip there better, and drift with flatter skis across the icy areas.
-If a large patch of ice occurs and your edges slip out, you can either go faster and edge harder so your skis will slice into the ice and hold (the racer's choice) or reduce your edge angle and drift across the hard surface, maintaining a balanced stance.
-Firm but progressive movements of the body are vital, for more rapid or forceful movements are likely to break the skis off whatever edge grip they may have attained and cause the skis to ski or skid more.
+If a large patch of ice occurs and your edges slip out, you can either go faster and edge harder so your skis will slice into the ice and hold, perhaps adding more weight to the outside ski (the racer's choice) or reduce your edge angle and drift across the hard surface, maintaining a balanced stance with taut core and legs.
+Firm but progressive movements of the body are vital, for more rapid or forceful movements are likely to break the skis from whatever edge grip they may have attained and cause the skis to skid more.

 A final word: Eventually, after selecting the tactic to apply, you must "Point the skis down the hill; let them buck; the mountain will teach you!"